-These tests applied as a single scenario bring out a positive outcome for Brazil similar to that of the scenario assessing Talent.
-Brazil's competitiveness is improved by better performance in both ICT (up four positions to 41st) -due to an enhanced 4G mobile network coverage (up five to 39th) - and in People (up one to 42nd) -due to an enhanced government's promotion of investment in emerging technologies (up thirteen positions to 29th).
-This assessment, however, does not reflect improvement in the legal framework's capacity to adapt to new technologies (34th), suggesting that a quantifiable expansion on that front demands more impactful actions to effectively translate into tangible perceived improvements.
-The overall effect of this scenario places Brazil as the 43rd FRI economy by improving its ranking by one position, placing it above Colombia and before South Africa.
+These tests applied as a single scenario bring out a positive outcome for Brazil like that of the scenario assessing Talent.
+Brazil's competitiveness is improved by better performance in both ICT (up four positions to 41st) - due to an enhanced 4G mobile network coverage (up five to 39th) - and in People (up one to 42nd) - due to an enhanced government's promotion of investment in emerging technologies (up thirteen positions to 29th).
+This assessment, however, does not reflect improvement in the legal framework's capacity to adapt to new technologies (34th), suggesting that a quantifiable expansion on that front demands more